bertilmuth/requirementsascode/README.md

 When a requirement is still under discussion, it makes sense to have a lightweight documentation of it outside the code.
 As soon as a requirement is implemented, the code itself becomes the most reliable "source of truth" for the requirement and its realization.

 With requirementsascode,  you can represent your application's use cases in the source code.
 And run them.
+They control the visible behavior of your application.

-Later, you can generate documentation from _the same code_.
+Later, you can automatically generate documentation from _that code_.
-That documentation describes the use cases in a non-technical way, so that a larger group of stakeholders can understand it.
+The documentation describes the use cases in a non-technical way, so that a larger group of stakeholders can understand it.

 In addition to that, you can also specify cross-cutting concerns, e.g. for measuring performance.